Here's every power Jack-Jack has in Incredibles 2

 Multiplication

 Jack-Jack can make multiple copies of himself.
-This happens at least three times in the film: once during a fight with a raccoon, once in Edna Mode's home and once during the finale on the boat.
+This happens at least three times in the film: once during a fight with a raccoon in a backyard, once in Edna Mode's home and once during the finale on the boat.

 Demon transformation